Marina Design 101: The Developer’s Guide to Floating Dock Systems, Basin Layout, and Lifecycle Performance

 What is the best material for floating dock systems?

 Aluminum is the preferred structural material for commercial and resort marina floating dock systems.
-It offers a 30-50+ year structural service life, high strength-to-weight ratio (which reduces flotation and pile load demands), and minimal maintenance requirements in marine environments.
-Wood carries lower upfront cost but higher lifecycle cost due to maintenance intensity and shorter replacement cycles.
+It offers a 30–50+ year structural service life, high strength-to-weight ratio (which reduces flotation and pile load demands), and minimal maintenance requirements in marine environments.
+Wood carries a lower upfront cost but a higher lifecycle cost due to maintenance intensity and shorter replacement cycles.
 Concrete provides durability but imposes high dead loads that increase system complexity and cost.

 What ADA requirements apply to marina gangways?

-Under [ADA 2010 Standards (Section 1003: Recreational Boating Facilities), marina gangways must maintain a maximum slope of 1:12 (8.3%) under typical water level conditions, provide a minimum clear width of 36 inches, include handrails on both sides at 24-36 inches above the walking surface, and incorporate slip-resistant surfaces and edge protection.
+Under ADA 2010 Standards (Section 1003: Recreational Boating Facilities), marina gangways must maintain a maximum slope of 1:12 (8.3%) under typical water level conditions, provide a minimum clear width of 36 inches, include handrails on both sides at 24–36 inches above the walking surface, and incorporate slip-resistant surfaces and edge protection.
 Gangways 80 feet or longer are granted slope flexibility to accommodate tidal variation.

 What are the most common causes of marina infrastructure failure?